 Altai Mountain Goat for wool production

-Wool gotten from the Altai Mountain goats is rich in technical potentials and is a cherished product for light industries.
+Wool gotten from the Altai Mountain goats is rich in technical potential and is a cherished product for light industries.

-The guard hair is black in colour and true wool is dark grey.
+The guard’s hair is black in colour and true wool is dark grey.
 Data from research shows that the exact length of wool fibres in purebred goats is between 7.5-10 cm.

-The typical diameter is between 16-17 µm in adult goats and 15-16 µm in the young goats.
+The typical diameter is between 16-17 µm in adult goats and 15-16 µm in young goats.

 There is no clear difference in the wool quality between thighs and flanks.
 The guard-hairs have a diameter of between 75-90 µm. the content of wool in the fleece of thoroughbred animals is between 65-70%.
 Consistency between them is less than 10%.

 Wool produce fo Altai Mountain Goat are 450-600g for females and 600-900g for males.
 Fibre length is between 8-9 cm for both.